Disclaimer

 - Ensure

-which has more memory options) are installed. - Debian/Ubuntu:
+sysstat(forvmstat) andstress(orstress-ngwhich has more memory options) are installed. - Debian/Ubuntu:

-sudo apt update && sudo apt install sysstat stress
+sudo apt update && sudo apt install sysstat stress - CentOS/RHEL/Fedora:

-sudo yum install sysstat stress
+sudo yum install sysstat stressorsudo dnf install sysstat stress

 - Ensure